 A cautionary word to the non-lawyers that try to comprehend an important legal document like the loan collateral exhibit: it’s a whopping 2 pages, and the description of the property used as collateral involves potentially hard-to-understand legal terms, such as “231 Redland Road.”
 Proceed carefully!

-exhibit showing the collateral for the loan very clearly listed the collateral as 231 Redland Road, the location of Lake Holiday’s management office.
+Masters did bother to check the documents, and the exhibit showing the collateral for the loan very clearly listed the collateral as 231 Redland Road, the location of Lake Holiday’s management office.
 Masters contacted GM Ray Sohl, and directors Barnard and Martel to understand how they missed this.

 Sohl initially disputed Masters’ assessment and insisted the clubhouse was used as loan collateral.
 Masters had to show Sohl that the loan for which the clubhouse had been used as collateral was paid off and closed months ago.
 Keep in mind that Masters was making his argument to Sohl and several board members using documents he originally obtained from the Lake Holiday office in the first place.

 Barnard and Martel were surprised by his claim but promised to investigate.
 To further support his contention, Masters supplied loan documents to Barnard and Martel and Frederick County tax maps, one of which appears nearby.
 In a few days, Sohl, Barnard, and Martel came to the same conclusion that Masters had: the clubhouse wasn’t pledged on the loan in the first place, so there’s no reason to spend all that money on the expensive refinancing supported by Poyer and Buermeyer.